-In 2023, we commissioned AXA Climate to perform climate scenario analysis across our infrastructure portfolio.
+We commissioned a third party to perform climate scenario analysis across our infrastructure portfolio in 2023/24.
 The methodology used seeks to align with the recommendations of the TCFD, including different scenarios and time horizons for both physical and transition risks and opportunities.
 The assessment combined a semi-quantitative and qualitative approach that followed a three-step process: